serenashah/earthquake-analyzer/README.md

 Output below explains how to download the data and lists of the routes:

 ```

-FIRST LOAD DATA USING THE FOLLOWING PATH: /load -X POST
+FIRST LOAD DATA USING THE FOLLOWING PATH: /data -X POST\n

-    IF THERE ARE ERRORS LOAD THE DATA ONCE MORE
+    IF THERE ARE ERROR LOAD THE DATA ONCE MORE\n\n

-    Navigation:
+    Navigation:\n
     Use the following routes to access the data:
-      1.  /epochs
+      1.  /help
-          #lists all epochs
+          #explains navigation of the app
-      2.  /epochs/<epoch>
+      2.  /data
-          #data for specific epoch
+          #retrieves data usable in a JSON format, GET returns it
-      3.  /countries
+      3.  /feature/<feat_string>
-          #lists all countries
-      4.  /countries/<country>
-          #data for specific country
+          #posts data for a specific column in the csv
+      4.  /earthquake/<id_num>
+          #posts data from all columns for one earthquake
-      5.  /countries/<country>/regions
+      5.  /magnitude/<mag>
-          #lists all regions
+          #all the earthquakes for a given magnitude
-      6.  /countries/<country>/regions/<region>
+      6.  /delete/<id_num>
-          #data for specific region
+          #deletes an entry on the list based on id, or use 'all' to delete all jobs
-      7.  /countries/<country>/regions/<region>/cities
+      7.  /update/<id_num>/<feature_string>/<new_value>
-          #lists all cities
+          #changes the value of a feature for an earthquake
-      8. /countries/<country>/regions/<region>/cities/<cities>
+      8.  /jobs
-          #data for specific city
+          #uses a JSON to create a job
+      9.  /jobs/delete/<job_uuid>
+          #deletes one of the jobs that has been created
+      10.  /jobs/<job_uuid>
+          #API route for checking on the status of a submitted job
+      11.  /download_map/<job_uuid>
+          #plots map of earthquake magnitudes and downloads as png
+      12.  /download_plot/<job_uuid>
+          #plots graph of earthquake magnitudes and downloads to local machine

 ```